LongBu/AWS-MLS-C01-Study-Guide/README.md

   * It's also a challenge to keep it organized and share features across different models.
   * Feature Store inputs could be any input you want
   * Feature Store organizes your data into feature groups with such attributes as record identifiers, feature names and event times
-  * STREAMING access via PutRecord / GetRecord API's
+  * STREAMING access via PutRecord / GetRecord APIs
   * BATCH access via the offline S3 store (use with anything that hits S3, like Athena, Data Wrangler, etc. Automatically creates a Glue Data Catalog for you.)
   * Security
     * Encrypted at rest and in transit